hectorcaraucan/parkinsons-disease-classification/README.md

 ## Methods

-A thorough data analysis was conducted to identify and quantify the class imbalance and check for missing values[cite: 47].
+A thorough data analysis was conducted to identify and quantify the class imbalance and check for missing values.
 The dataset was segmented using three distinct validation techniques to ensure robust evaluation:

 1.  **Stratified Hold-Out**: 80% for training and 20% for testing.
 2.  **10-Fold Cross-Validation**